sonpnt/Trade-Evaluation_WebApp/README.md

 2. `evaluation.py`: Focuses on querying time-series data from external APIs to support the core-function performance evaluation of the application.
 3. `helpers.py`: Provides functions to request basic data from APIs, perform analyses, and other logical tasks to support the main file `app.py`.

+### Database
+A sample file `finance.db` is included above to give you a perspective of how the relational database in this case looks like.

 ## Resources and Inspirations
 - :blue_book: Computational thinking courses - Mannheim university.
 - :book: Introduction to Computer Science (CS50) - [Harvard University](https://cs50.harvard.edu/x/2022/).
-- :cloud: Google Cloud Tech - [Youtube Channel](https://www.youtube.com/user/googlecloudplatform)
+- :cloud: Google Cloud Tech - [Youtube Channel](https://www.youtube.com/user/googlecloudplatform).
-- :gift: Free Stock Data for Python Using Yahoo Finance API - [Towards Data Science](https://towardsdatascience.com/free-stock-data-for-python-using-yahoo-finance-api-9dafd96cad2e)
+- :gift: Free Stock Data for Python Using Yahoo Finance API - [Towards Data Science](https://towardsdatascience.com/free-stock-data-for-python-using-yahoo-finance-api-9dafd96cad2e).

 ## Hire me
 Looking for a finance professional who is interested in and capable of using programming to build financial and data analytics apps?
 Get in touch: [pnthanhson.ftu2@gmail.com](mailto:pnthanhson.ftu2@gmail.com)